Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Results and Discussion

 Once this framework is in place, adopting the technique of few-shot prompting ~\citep{Brown2020} with accurate examples can further improve the stability and reliability of the model output.
 By providing the LLMs with ideal and correct exemplars, one can improve their ability to generate stabilized, consistent, and accurate responses, which contributes to the practical discussion of the reproducibility of LLM-KBCI.

 To achieve even greater consistency in the outputs, the instruction tuning ~\citep{Wei2022} can also be adopted as an alternative to few-shot prompting.
 Instruction tuning involves fine-tuning the model via a dataset of instruction-response pairs, aligning the model's behavior more closely with specific analytical requirements.
 However, this approach presents practical challenges: the cost of data generation for instruction tuning is much higher than that for few-shot prompting, and only fully open-source models~(such as Llama2 ~\citep{Meta2023} etc.) currently allow such fine-tuning.
-Therefore, while instruction tuning offers potential advantages in further stabilizing model outputs, its implementation is limited by resource constraints and model availability.
+Therefore, although instruction tuning offers potential advantages in further stabilizing model outputs, its implementation is limited by resource constraints and model availability.

-Moreover, fine-tuning or employing retrieval-augmented generation (RAG) with some domain-specific knowledge sources can be expected to enhance the domain knowledge of the LLM.
+Moreover, fine-tuning or employing RAG with some domain-specific knowledge sources can be expected to enhance the domain knowledge of the LLM.
 These approaches could enable LLMs to make more appropriate judgments between various pairs of variables.
-In particular, adopting RAG can also contribute to the stabilization of the tones of knowledge generation, since the range of information searches can be limited.
+In particular, adopting RAG can also contribute to the stabilization of the tones of knowledge generation, because the range of information searches can be limited.